 Should Every Overweight Pet Go On A Weight Reduction Diet?

-There are times when other pet health issues take precedent.
+There are times when other pet health issues take precedence.
 Pets in tenuous health do not need the added stress of a diet.
-There are also dogs and cats in the twilight of their lives – set in their ways and best left to live our their days in the comfort that they know.
+There are also dogs and cats in the twilight of their lives – set in their ways and best left to live out their days in the comfort that they know.
 There are also situations where diet success is unlikely to be achieved.
-Circumstances beyond your control, irresolvable issues, things that must take precedent.
+Circumstances beyond your control, irresolvable issues, things that must take precedence.